reswitched/robocop-ng/README.md

 ## Credits

-Robocop-NG is currently developed and maintained by @aveao and @tumGER.
-The official bot is hosted by @yuukieve.
+Robocop-NG was initially developed by @aveao and @tumGER.
+It is currently maintained by @aveao.
+Similarly, the official robocop-ng on reswitched discord guild is hosted by @aveao too.

 I (ave) would like to thank the following, in no particular order: